Hajj and Umrah in Saudi Arabia

 - People with cancer or terminal illness

-- Consider purchasing travel health and medical evacuation insurance.
+- Consider buying travel health insurance and medical evacuation insurance.

 - Pack a travel health kit.